casper-network/docs/source/docs/casper/resources/tutorials/beginner/cep18.md

 :::tip

-If the `build-contract` finishes with an error `wasm-strip: command not found`, make sure you install an additional package:
+If the `build-contract` finishes with an error `wasm-strip: command not found`, make sure you install an additional package on MacOS:

 ```bash
     brew install wabt